 - Sometimes the central nervous system is involved.
 Determines the treatment regime.

 Caused by Trypanosoma cruzi transmitted by triatomine or kissing bug.
 It can also be transmitted by blood transfusion and congenitally since the parasite can cross the placenta.
-The kissing bug is a stercorarian parasite as it is transmitted to man by contamination of bite area with feces from the vector.
+The kissing bug is a stercorarian parasite as it is transmitted to man by contamination of bite area with faeces from the vector.

 It causes a chronic illness with myocardial damage leading to cardiac arrhythmias, cardiac dilation and intestinal involvement with enlargement of colon and esophagus.
 In children, it’s acute with chronic manifestations later in life.